elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >     vmstat
 >
 >
-> **vmstat** (Virtual Memory Statistics) outputs instantaneous reports about your system&#8217;s processes, memory, paging, block I/O, interrupts and CPU activity.
+> **vmstat** (Virtual Memory Statistics) outputs instantaneous reports about your system's processes, memory, paging, block I/O, interrupts and CPU activity.
 >
 > Although it is not dynamic like **top**, you can specify a sampling interval, which lets you observe system activity in near-real time.
 >